Step-by-Step Guide to Installing an SSL Certificate

 - Upload the certificate files to your server.

-- Edit the Apache configuration file to include the certificate paths.
+- Edit the Apache configuration file (

-- Restart the Apache server to apply the changes.
+- Restart the Apache server:

 For Nginx: